Cook's Corner: 4 killed, 6 hospitalized after shooting at historic biker bar in Trabuco Canyon

 Deputies said the shooting started at Cook's Corner in the 19000 block of Santiago Canyon Road.

 According to the authorities, deputies shot the suspect.
-The shooter is dead, however, it is unclear how the suspect died by a self-inflicted gunshot wound or from one of the deputies' rounds.
+The shooter is dead, however, it is unclear if the suspect died by a self-inflicted gunshot wound or from one of the deputies' rounds.

 Sources told KCAL News that the incident started as a domestic dispute between a retired law enforcement officer and his wife.